Digital-Grinnell/dlad-blog/content/posts/052-Granular-ISLE-Customization-Installing-the-DG-Theme.md

   - Use the default shortcut icon

 All other theme settings should be default values and need not be changed.

+The other tweak... visit https://dg.localdomain/#overlay=admin/structure/block and turn the `Search form` OFF by setting its block region to `-None-`.
+Make sure you save these changes.

 ## It Works!
 A visit to [the site](https://dg.localdomain) with a refresh showed that this worked!